Using project activities in kindergarten. Project in preschool or project activity in kindergarten

 4. develop the ability to predict future changes.

-Formation of the prerequisites for educational activities:
+Formation of prerequisites for educational activities:

 1. arbitrariness in behavior and productive activity;